TDLR Project Registration (TABS)

 How to register a project with the Texas Dept. of Licensing and Regulation (TDLR) and obtain a TABS Project Number for permitting purposes.

-See the TDLR Plan Review Submittal page for the submittal instructions.
+See the TDLR Plan Review Submittal (TAS) page for the plan review submittal instructions after the project has been registered with TDLR/TABS.

 PLEASE!
 Read these instructions before registering a project with the TDLR!

 You must register your project with the TDLR where the cost of construction is equal to or greater than $50,000.00.
-At the end of the project registration process, and payment of the $175 state project filing fee, you will print out the resulting receipt with the state assigned TABS number and present that to the local building department for permitting purposes.
+At the end of the project registration process, and payment of the $175 state project filing fee, you will print out the resulting receipt with the state-assigned TABS number and present that to the permitting authority having jurisdiction.

-Note: If there is not a building department that issues construction related permits, such as in an unincorporated area, that is NOT an exception to the project registration and submittal requirements, which are required by architectural barriers law.
+Note: If there is not a building department that issues construction-related permits, such as in an unincorporated area, that is NOT an exception to the project registration and submittal requirements, which are required by the Elimination of Architectural Barriers law.

 Note: The $175 state project filing fee is NOT the plan review fee.
-There is a separate plan review fee that must be paid when the project is submitted.
+There is a separate plan review fee that must be paid when the project is submitted to us for plan review.

 There are two options for registering projects with the Texas Dept. of Licensing and Regulation:

-(a) Please ensure that you are entering accurate information.
+(c) While filling out the online registration form, please ensure that you are entering accurate information.
 Do not guess!
-The PDF version of the project registration form and the online registration form ask for the same information, so a good practice is to download the Architectural Barriers Project Registration Form, and acquire the information on the form before registering online with TABS.
+The PDF version of the project registration form and the online registration form ask for the same information, so a good practice is to download the Architectural Barriers Project Registration Form and acquire the information on the form before registering online with TABS.

-(b) During project registration you will be asked about the project funding source: "Are the private funds provided by the tenant?"
+(d) During project registration you will be asked about the project funding source: "Are the private funds provided by the tenant?"
 It is VERY important that you answer the question correctly.
 If the the entire project cost will be funded by the tenant, then the answer to the question should be Yes.
-If any money is being provided by the landlord/owner to the tenant or lessee, then the answer to the question should be No.
+If any money is being provided by the landlord/owner to the tenant or lessee (such as a tenant allowance), then the answer to the question should be No.

-(c) During the same log-in session, you should have an opportunity to upload the construction drawings and forms.
-If you are unable to upload to the TABS server, simply email them to us by attachment (in PDF format), or by sending us a direct download link.
-We will upload the drawings and forms for you.
-Construction drawings and forms may be sent to us at: Submittals@TexasAccess.com.
+(e) Immediately after registering the project you will have an opportunity to upload the construction documents.
+If you are unable to upload the construction documents, email them to us by attachment (in PDF format), or by sending us a direct download link to Submittals@TexasAccess.com.
+We will upload the documents for you.
+The only time you can upload the construction documents is while you are still logged in after project registration.

 Please!!!
 Do Not Make These Mistakes During Online Project Registration!!!

-If the owner has elected to designate an agent to act on the owner's behalf, make sure you upload or email to us a fully executed Owner Agent Designation Form in PDF format or we will NOT recognize any agent information entered during project registration.
+If the owner has elected to designate an agent to act on the owner's behalf, make sure you upload or email us a fully executed Designation Agent Form in PDF format or we will NOT recognize any agent information entered during project registration.

 Note: An Owner's Agent is not required on any project.
-Unless the Owner is mandating that there be an agent to act on its behalf, think about the potential liability before agreeing to be an agent for the Owner!
+Unless the Owner is mandating that there be an agent to act on its behalf, we suggest that you consider the potential liability before agreeing to be an agent for the Owner!

-When registering online do NOT enter the Agent's information in the Owner's information section!
+When registering do NOT enter the agent's information in the Owner's information section!
 And do NOT enter the tenant's information in the Owner's information section!
-Tenants are NOT owners!
+Tenants are NOT owners.

-The Owner is the person, firm, corporation, or entity, that holds title to the real property on which the building or facility is located.
+The Owner is the individual, corporation, partnership, or other legal entity that holds title to the building or facility.
 It is NOT the owner of the business that is leasing the space or building where the work is occurring.

 In the Contacts area of the online form, all sections must be completed with UNIQUE information…Building or Facility Owner, Owner's Agent, Design Professional, and Tenant.
 Do NOT enter the same information in different sections!